The barbell is one of the most versatile and effective pieces of home gym equipment.

 The CAP 7-foot Olympic Bar for Weightlifting and Power Lifting offers seven variable options which have a tensile strength of 110,000 to 230,000psi.

-The Olympic bars are quite reasonably priced and are manufactured from Japanese cold rolled steel with a black phosphate finish.
-It has a sleeve length ranging from 15 to 16 inches which are equipped with snap clip and can accommodate two-inch Olympic plates.
+The Olympic bars are quite reasonably priced and are manufactured from Japanese cold-rolled steel with a black phosphate finish.
+It has a sleeve length ranging from 15 to 16 inches which is equipped with a snap clip and can accommodate two-inch Olympic plates.

 Fortunately, its top three bars, “The Master,” “The Rebel,” and “The Warrior” have a tensile strength of 190,000psi, 190,000psi, and 230,000psi respectively.
 Although the weight capacity of every single bar is not listed, The Warrior can hold a weight of up to 1,000 pounds.
 Naturally, these top three bars are also more expensive than “The Beast.”

-All bars weight 44 pounds and every bar comes with a central knurling option for improved grip, except for the entry-level “The Beast.”
+All bars weigh 44 pounds and every bar comes with a central knurling option for improved grip, except for the entry-level “The Beast.”